certara/pyDarwin/docs/Usage.rst

 .. warning::
-    If the user defines the OMEGA structure (e.g., DIAG, BLOCK, SAME) with `;; search band` included, this will override the search option and the block will be used.
+    If the user defines the OMEGA structure (e.g., DIAG, BLOCK, SAME) with `;; search band` included, this will override the search option and the block will be used as specified in the template file, without any OMEGA band search.
 The OMEGA block is assumed to be variance/covariance, CORRELATON  and CHOLESKY are not supported.

 Note that each OMEGA in the template file can be set to searched or not searched, for example: